-The block-erasure channel is a very simplified model of a fading channel where parts of the codeword are completely erased by a deep fade of the channel.
-This channel corresponds to the large signal-to-noise ratio (SNR) regime of the block-fading channel [2], and its interest lies on its simplicity and non-ergodicity, typical from many real wireless communication systems, such as orthogonal frequency division multiplexing (OFDM) or frequency-hopped systems.
+The block-erasure channel is a very simplified model of a fading channel where parts of the codeword are completely erased by a deep fade of the channel [1].
+This channel corresponds to the large signal-to-noise ratio (SNR) regime of the block-fading channel [2]-[7], and its interest lies on its simplicity and nonergodicity, typical of many real wireless communication systems, such as orthogonal frequency division multiplexing (OFDM) or frequency-hopped systems.
 Coding for the block-erasure channel with convolutional codes has been studied in some detail in [1].
-In this paper we study the problem of coding over the block-erasure channel and we show that the word and bit error probabilities admit very simple expressions.
-This paper complements the analysis in [1] for convolutional codes.
+In this context, non-ergodicity means that the transmitted codeword spans only a finite number B of independent realizations (degrees of freedom) of the channel irrespectively of its length.